Quantum-Software-Development/QuantumComputing-Timeline-Formulas/README.md

 ## How to Contribute

-Feel free to add information or corrections.
-This repository encourages contributions from everyone interested in Quantum Computing!
+Feel free to contribute by adding information, corrections, or insights.
+This repository welcomes everyone passionate about Quantum Computing and bold enough to believe they can change the world.
 -->

 #